 So you might want to consider including links to other articles from your blog to promote your content.

 Here’s an example of how we include internal links in our blogs.

-We just write relevant text to any of our past articles and link the text with the url.
+We just write relevant text with the keywords to any of our past articles and link the text with the URL.